up-n-running/ZenChimp-Zendesk-App-Mailchimp-Sync/README.md

 Just install and configure to map the zendesk fields to the mailchimp fields and you will have a fully incorporated fuly functional additional section on your zendesk ticket screen and contact screen to seamlessly allow you to push contact data from Zendesk to Mailchimp.

-V2 Released June 2020 - now fully complies with the latest Zendesk App Framework v2
+[V2.0.1 Released June 2020](https://github.com/up-n-running/ZenChimp-Zendesk-App-Mailchimp-Sync/releases/tag/V2.0.1) - now fully working and fully compliant complies with the latest Zendesk App Framework v2

 # Videos
 **Full Walkthrough - Is Zenchimp for me?**\